-Life Help: Student Emergency and Basic Needs Resources
+Life Help: Basic Needs Resources

 Located in the Crossroads Campus Ministry next to campus, it is a food shelf open to all college students.
 Visit their Facebook page for more information.